List of Church of Scotland synods and presbyteries

 The Church of Scotland has a Presbyterian structure, which means it is organised under a hierarchy of courts.
 Traditionally there were four levels of courts: the Kirk Session (at congregational level), the Presbytery (at local area level), the Synod (at a regional level) and the General Assembly (the Church's highest court).
-However, the synods were abolished in the early 1990s.
+Synods were abolished in 1993.

+It is the presbyteries which have oversight of parishes and pastoral responsibility for parish ministers, and the Kirk Sessions of the individual parishes are subordinated to them.
+A parish minister is answerable to the Presbytery, not to the Kirk Session.

+History and mergers before 2020

+The original Presbyteries of the Church of Scotland were created in April 1581, about 20 years after the Reformation in Scotland and the establishment of the Church of Scotland.
+In 1581, the original 600 parishes were grouped together into about 50 presbyteries, 13 of which were erected immediately: Edinburgh, St Andrews, Dundee, Perth, Stirling, Glasgow, Ayr, Irvine, Haddington, Dunbar, Chirnside, Linlithgow and Dunfermline.

 Scottish local government was reorganised in 1975, creating a new system of regions and districts to replace the long-standing counties and burghs.
 The General Assembly of the Church of Scotland also ordered a major reorganisation of presbyteries in the mid-1970s, redrawing presbytery boundaries to make them broadly contiguous with the then-new local government boundaries.
 An example was the union of the former Presbyteries of Cupar and St Andrews, creating a new Presbytery of St Andrews (which also included the Parishes of Newport-on-Tay, Wormit and Tayport, previously in the Presbytery of Dundee).
 This new Presbytery's boundaries mirrored the North East Fife District Council.

 Following further local government reorganisation in the 1990s (replacing regions and districts with a single-tier system of councils), it was proposed to further considerably reduce the number of Presbyteries (possibly to as few as seven).
 This proposal was rejected by the General Assembly.
-Since 2003 several presbyteries have voluntarily sought permission to merge, as described below.
-Despite these mergers the existing Presbytery numbering system is being retained, albeit now with some gaps.

-It is the presbyteries which have oversight of parishes and pastoral responsibility for parish ministers, and the Kirk Sessions of the individual parishes are subordinated to them.
-A parish minister is answerable to the Presbytery, not to the Kirk Session.
-The following is a list of presbyteries, arranged according to historical synod, and with the presbytery code number from the Church of Scotland Yearbook.

-The Church of Scotland is currently in a process of consultations with the aim of reducing the number of presbyteries to around 12.

-The current completed mergers, as at February 2021, are as follows:
+However, the synods were abolished in 1993.